Quarantine threatens to deepen Venezuelan crisis as roadblocks snarl food supplies

 At another market in Caracas, the Bicentenary market, several hundred people queued to enter, most wearing masks, anxious to buy supplies.

-"I don't know what's going to happen to us," said Jose Errera, a 33-year-old metro worker.
+"I don't know what's going to happen to us," said Jose Herrera, a 33-year-old metro worker.

 "It's not a secret that a country like ours does not have the right conditions to deal with a pandemic," he said, citing the example of Italy, which despite a developed health system has reported over 2,000 deaths from the virus.